patrickmineault/codebook/attitude.myst.md

 * cringe
 * frustration

 ```{tip}
 If you feel overwhelmed by a bug in your code, read this lovely zine from [Julia Evans](https://wizardzines.com/comics/attitude-matters/)
 ```

-Much of that frustration can come from a mismatch between what you want to accomplish (a lot) and what you have the ability to accomplish (not as much as you'd like).
-Programming instruction often encourages exploration, embracing errors as learning opportunities and encouraging let your imagination run free.
+Much of that frustration comes from a mismatch between what you want to accomplish (a lot) and what you have the ability to accomplish (not as much as you'd like).
+Programming instruction often emphasizes exploration, embracing errors as learning opportunities and encouraging let your imagination run free.
 This type of instruction can imply that you will learn a lot by simply programming a lot every day.
-You might then feel guilty when you're not as proficient as you want after several years.
+You might then feel guilty and inadequate when you're not as proficient as you want after several years.

-In fact, unstructured exploration is a very inefficient way to get someone from novice to expert.
-It's like expecting you to rediscover calculus by introducing the concept of infitesimals!
+In fact, unstructured exploration is a very inefficient way to learn a complex skill like programming.
+It's like expecting a student to rediscover calculus by themselves!
 Research shows that *structured instruction* - like the one in this book - is far more effective at teaching programming skills [^Felienne].
 You're taking the right step by reading this book!

 [^Felienne]: Felienne Hermans, [The Programmer's Brain](https://www.manning.com/books/the-programmers-brain) (2021).